wakflo/extensions/internal/integrations/gemini/actions/function_calling_gemini.md

 This action uses Gemini's function calling to extract structured data from text.

 ### Use Cases
-- Extract contact information from emails
+- Extract contact information from emails.
-- Parse invoice details from documents
+- Parse invoice details from documents.
-- Extract product specifications from descriptions
+- Extract product specifications from descriptions.
-- Convert natural language to API parameters
+- Convert natural language to API parameters.
-- Extract entities and relationships from text
+- Extract entities and relationships from text.

 ### Function Schema Format
 Provide a JSON schema defining the structure you want to extract.